anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 Note that we get an `Ok`, so at the very least, there is some valid wiring where threads agree on the sequence of values `x` takes on.
-Check out the pretty symmetric graph this generates (a fortune cookie?), with red `rf` edges from the first write to both first reads, and from the second write to both second reads.
+Check out the graph this generates, with red `rf` edges from the first write to both first reads, and from the second write to both second reads.
 This example feels like the platonic ideal of agreement with the coherence order: everything lines up nicely and all threads see the same thing.
-If you'd like to acquaint yourself with other, less pastoral examples where the readers still agree with the coherence order, pick a state enumerated in herd's output (or imagine one you would like to see) and change the postcondition in the litmus test, then re-run `./graph` and see what you have wrought.
+If you'd like to acquaint yourself with other examples where the readers still agree with the coherence order, pick a state enumerated in herd's output (or imagine one you would like to see) and change the postcondition in the litmus test, then re-run `./graph` and see what you have wrought.

 We may have some pretty strong intution at this point that reads agree with the coherence order, but let's see if we can find a case where they don't.
 Really,